It doesn’t take long reading through the posts and reviews here on Nootropics Expert to learn I have a favorite

 The Performance Lab NutriGenesis Multi for men or women is a great option if you’re looking for a multivitamin.
 It’s works perfectly with the Mind nootropic stack.

 Performance Lab® products including their Mind formula is only available on their website.
 You will not find it on Amazon or other online or brick-and-mortar retailer.

 The company goes the extra mile by using top-notch ingredients in this nootropic stack.
 Including patented and science-backed Ajipure® L-Tyrosine, Cognizin® and Sharp PS® Green.
 And their Pine Bark Extract is the most potent form available.

 The company uses vegan NutriCaps® infused with prebiotics for capsules to ensure quick and better absorption.
 And testing before and after encapsulation of each batch of product.

-And Opti Nutra also offers a risk-free, “empty bottle”, money-back guarantee if you are not happy with any of their products.
+And Performance Lab® also offers a risk-free, “empty bottle”, money-back guarantee if you are not happy with any of their products.

 So if you’d like try Performance Lab Mind, or learn about this exceptional line of supplements, please explore their website.
 And while you’re there you can: get Performance Lab® Mind

 [i] Babb S.M., Wald L.L., Cohen B.M., Villafuerte R.A., Gruber S.A., Yurgelun-Todd D.A., Renshaw P.F.
 “Chronic citicoline increases phosphodiesters in the brains of healthy older subjects: an in vivo phosphorus magnetic resonance spectroscopy study.”
 Psychopharmacology (Berlin).
 2002 May;161(3):248-54. (source)